TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 These costs may replace the ability point cost, or may be in addition to the ability point cost depending on what makes sense.

-### Passive Abilities: Abilities with No Cost
+#### Passive Abilities: Abilities with No Cost

 Not all abilities need to be limited by how often they can be used, like a martial artist's natural ability to use their fists as a [weapon](equipment.md#Weapon).
 If it doesn't always make sense for an ability to have a charge, talk to your gamemaster about making the ability a **passive ability**.

 Passive abilities are simply abilities which do not have charge.
 Gamemasters and players should expect to workshop passive abilities more than active abilities.
-In addition, consider adding additional triggers that all must be satisfied to use the effect, or weakening the effect compared to an ability with a cost.
+Your Gamemaster may suggest using **multiple triggers** that must be satisfied to use the effect or making the effect **less strong** compared to an ability with a cost.

 <br/>

-## Example Abilities
+### Example Abilities

 Here are a few examples of triggers and effects to get you started.